This newsletter covers the first part of 2002, up to mid-March.

 Michele went back to UK for

-Christmas, so (since we were off to Mexico on the 27
+Christmas, so (since we were off to Mexico on the 27th) Lynne and I

 decided to treat ourselves to “Traditional Christmas Dinner” in the swanky